suitmedia/suitmedia.github.io/career.md

 author_t:   anggriawan
 ---

 As a fast-growing digital agency, [Suitmedia](http://www.suitmedia.com) is continuously seeking for great talents to develop high-quality web and mobile applications.
 Our engineering team is not only working on various projects with fascinating brands, but also developing products that have good impacts to the society.
-As an engineer in the team, you will grow together with us and get many great experiences.
+As an engineer or analyst in the team, you will grow together with us and get many great experiences.

 What is interesting about working at Suitmedia?